 I got my undergraduate degrees in Mathematics and Computing from the College of Creative Studies at UCSB, where I worked with Professor Shivkumar Chandrasekaran and the scientific computing group.
 I have had internships at Sandia National Lab, working with Ryan Sills, Don Ward, and Jonathan Hu; Lawrence Livermore National Lab, working with Andrew Barker; and Lawrence Berkeley National Lab, working with Lin Lin.

 I have been recognized for my work with the UCSB Chancellor’s Award for Excellence in Undergraduate Research, the UCSB Mathematics Department’s Raymond L Wilder Award, finalist status for the Hertz foundation fellowship, and the Caltech Thomas A. Tisch Prize for Graduate Teaching in CMS.
-I am supported by a Department of Energy Computational Science Graduate Fellowship.
+I grateful to have been supported by the Department of Energy Computational Science Graduate Fellowship.

 Recent publications: